smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 - Work with tables (WRKTBL) to view their contents
 - Retrieve the definition of an existing translation table into a source file member (RTVTBLSRC)
 - Create or update a translation table source file member to modify how the translation works
-- Create a user-defined translation table in a DB2 UDB (DB2/400) library (CRTTBL)
+- Create a user-defined translation table in a DB2 library (CRTTBL)

 Once a user-defined translation table has been created, before it is specified in the IBM i LSAM Parameters it should be thoroughly tested using the LSAM translation table testing utilities.
 A strategy for using these utilities follows.